apolites1225/doordash-campaign-analysis/README.md

 This segment accepted Campaign 5 at 37.6% — the highest rate of any income/campaign combination.
 Campaign 6 was the top performer across all other income groups at 11–12%.

-**5. Children at home significantly reduce spend** Households with no children averaged $846 in total spend vs. $183 for those with one child and $107 for those with two.
+**5. Children at home significantly reduce spend** Customers with no children or teens at home averaged $1,056 in total spend vs. $433 for those with one and $223 for those with two — a 2.4x difference between child-free and one-child households.

 **6. Wine and meat dominate the product mix**
 Wines represent 54.4% of average spend ($306), meat products 29.5% ($166).
 Together they account for 83.9% of all customer spending.